pierrediedhiou/cybersecurity-journey/glossary.md

 - **NIST SP 800-115** — NIST Special Publication 800-115, a US
 government framework covering the full spectrum of security testing from document reviews to full penetration tests
+- **nslookup** — Name Server Lookup, a legacy command-line tool for querying DNS records.
+Still widely used but dig is preferred for pentesting
 ## O
 - **Open Port** — A port actively accepting connections on a device
 - **OpenSSL** — Cryptographic library that powers HTTPS encryption